BooshSource/left4dead2-source2/README.md

 # left4dead2_imported_sbox

+By the way, I won't be updating this repo often because I'm currently busy with a different project.

 This was made for s&box, but the assets can work in Half-Life Alyx.
 You have to replace all material shaders if your using these assets in Half-Life Alyx.

 Most of the materials is not fixed for PBR.
 I will try to fix them over time.